 The Clare Boothe Luce Undergraduate Research Scholars program supports women majoring in chemistry, physics, mathematics, and statistics at Kenyon College.
 The aim is to equip high-potential women for success in graduate school and academic careers through engagement in mentored research, networking, and career preparation initiatives.

-Scholars engage in research throughout their appointment, beginning in the spring semester (Spring 2018).
+Scholars engage in research throughout their appointment, beginning in the spring semester (spring 2020).
 In addition, scholars participate in special seminars to prepare them academically and professionally.
 Topics include reading primary literature, scientific writing and oral communication, ethics, and preparation for graduate school and career options.

-Scholars are expected to engage in research an average of 4-5 hours per week during the academic year of their appointment (Spring and Fall 2019) and full-time (40 hours per week) for 10 weeks during the summer (Summer 2019).
+Scholars are expected to engage in research an average of 4-5 hours per week during the academic year of their appointment (spring and fall 2020) and full-time (40 hours per week) for 10 weeks during the summer (summer 2020).
 Scholars are also expected to attend designated workshops and seminars.
 Faculty mentors are expected to participate in faculty development workshops and attend seminars with the scholars.
-At the conclusion of the project, the mentor-scholar team presents their work at the fall Summer Research poster session during Family Weekend or in the spring at the Celebration for High Impact Practices.
+At the conclusion of the project, the mentor-scholar team presents their work at the fall summer research poster session during Family Weekend or in the spring at the Celebration for High Impact Practices.

 Faculty who are working with or know of a student eligible for this program are encouraged to reach out and invite them to apply for this program.
 Faculty of scholar-mentor teams will receive a $3000 summer stipend and many opportunities to learn more about best practices for mentoring females in the sciences.